Top Front End Developer Interview Questions with Example Answers [2022]

 What the interviewer is looking for:

-• - A summary of the applicant's personality
+• - A history of working with computers

-• Question Overview: This question gives you insight into the applicant's current work environment and what they're dealing with on a daily basis.
+• Question Overview: This question gives you insight into the applicant's past work and what they're most proud of.
+You can use this information to determine whether they're a good fit for your company.

 What the interviewer is looking for: